niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory (approach 1) and lecture1 directpry (approach 2)

 Explanation: I have tried two appraoches with having a file as an argument.
 I first tried the single testCd file which has no additional content to it, and the output for that is just the file name.
-I have also used the README file in the lecture1 directory as a parameter and the command once again just listed lecture1/README, as there is no further classified content within a singular file.
+I have also used the README file in the lecture1 directory as a parameter and the command once again, since the argument is a file, it just listed its name, lecture1/README.

-Error or No Error: It is an error because the ls command can only work with a directory, as it's job is to list the files and other contents that reside within the directory.
-Since a file was given as the parameter, the ls command did not know what to do with it!
+Error or No Error: It is not an error.

 ## Examples of the cat command
 > ### Example 1: cat command with no arguments

 ```
+[user@sahara ~]$ cd lecture1
-[user@sahara ~]$ cat
+[user@sahara ~/lecture1]$ cat
+hi
+hi
+helloo
+helloo

 ```

 Working directory: home directory

 Explanation: A cat command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
-When run without any arguments, the cat command cannot return any details, thus outputting a completely blank line which cannot be implemented for further use.
+However, run without any arguments, the cat command does not return any details, but outputs a completely blank line in which it expects an input (the inputs in this case we "hi" and "helloo") and returns what was entered.

-Error or No Error: It is an error, as it ouputs a completely blank line, with which we cannot code further.
+Error or No Error: It is not an error.

 > ### Example 2: cat command with directory argument